SOLXMR/navytest/README.md

 - `npm test` - Launches the test runner
 - `npm run build` - Builds the app for production
 - `npm run eject` - Ejects from Create React App

+## Deployment

+The project is configured for deployment on Vercel:

+1. The `vercel.json` configuration handles:
+   - Build settings
+   - Route configurations
+   - Cache control headers
+   - Static asset serving

+2. Automatic deployments are triggered on push to the main branch

 ## Customization